TensorSpeech/TensorFlowTTS/examples/tacotron2/README.md

   --win-back 3
 ```

+To extract postnets for training vocoder, follow above steps but with `extract_postnets.py`

 You also can download my extracted durations at 40k steps at [link](https://drive.google.com/drive/u/1/folders/1kaPXRdLg9gZrll9KtvH3-feOBMM8sn3_?usp=drive_open).

 ## Finetune Tacotron-2 with ljspeech pretrained on other languages